royalbhati/FireYourNeurons.github.io/README.md

-# What is One Hot Encoding and when is it benificial?
+# What is One Hot Encoding and when is it beneficial?

-If you are an Machine Learning or Deep Learning Enthusiast you have been reading or hearing this term _One Hot Encoding_ a lot.
+If you are a Machine Learning or a Deep Learning Enthusiast you might have been reading or hearing this term _One Hot Encoding_ a lot.

 So what exactly this thing is ?